couchbaselabs/try-cb-python/README.md

 # Couchbase Python travel-sample Application REST Backend
 This is a sample application for getting started with Couchbase Server and the Python SDK.
-The application runs a single page UI for demonstrating SQL for Documents (N1QL), Sub-document requests and Full Text Search (FTS) querying capabilities.
+The application runs a single page web UI for demonstrating SQL for Documents (N1QL), Sub-document requests and Full Text Search (FTS) querying capabilities.
-It uses Couchbase Server together with Python Flask web platform, Angular2 and Bootstrap.
+It uses Couchbase Server together with the Python Flask web platform, Angular2 and Bootstrap.

 The application is a flight planner that allows the user to search for and select a flight route (including the return flight) based on airports and dates.
 Airport selection is done dynamically using an angular autocomplete box bound to N1QL queries on the server side.
 After selecting a date, it then searches